 Of course, sunscreen is always a must!
 Beautycounter’s Countersun sunscreen is my go-to for a mineral sunscreen (the lotion, I don’t love the mist!) and I love Supergoop’s PLAY sunscreen if you prefer a clear chemical sunscreen!

 Lavender CBD roller

-Other camping accessories:
+Other camping must-haves (non-clothing):

 Of course you can totally find some cheaper Yeti alternatives, but I am a Yeti brand enthusiast 😂 We use these tumblers for everything from cocktails to wine to iced coffee!
 They make such a difference in keeping your drink cold!

 I actually can’t find the camp chairs we ordered online anymore.
 But that’s OK because we were kind of lukewarm about them anyway.
 I did, however, find this awesome chair that looks SO practical and very cute and comfy!
 (I like that it doesn’t like tip you forward like a regular camping chair does.
 And it folds up so fast and can be carried like a backpack!)

 Update: We actually just got these chairs on Amazon for our road trip out west, because we needed something VERY compact.
 I will admit, we almost fell on the floor laughing the first time we set them up (they look SO dinky) but then you sit in them and it’s shocking how comfortable they are!
 So if you need something VERY compact (like, this folds up into the size of a packable jacket) then these are a good bet.
 So far, they’ve held up well!

 Neal actually ordered this unbeknownst to me and I was pleasantly surprised 😂 It’s great quality for the price and was perfect for laying out on the beach and for an extra layer at night hanging out in front of the camp fire!